phenogit/phenogit.github.io/kit-korner-notes.markdown

         1N: Semi-forcing, permitted to pass with min 5-3-3-2 hand
             2C: Bart modification follow up
                 2D: Invitational with doubleton heart
+        2C: Natural game force.
-        2C: Follow up reverses, 3 level calls and splinters do not show extra shape or strength
+            Follow up reverses, 3 level calls and splinters do not show extra shape or strength
             2D: 4+ card suit
-            2H: 6 card suit
+            2H: 6+ card suit
+                3N: No slam interest and a very strong desire to play 3N
             2S: 4+ card suit
             2N: 1) Non-vulnerable 13-15
                 2) Vulnerable 11-13, at least a doubleton in partner's suit